Fai-fahad/-Internet-of-things-IoT-/Task One.md

 ## Second
 ###  we create a HTML file.
 ### From FILE list dd new file (name your file .with extension  html. )
+Uploading The suspension system is responsible for stability and balance and is used in the chassis and wheelhouse to maintain the stability of the car on roads and turns.
+(1).mp4…

+## The last step
+### is writing the code.